Last updated in May 2022.

 Key Takeaways

-- A close circle of ownership between the platform, the parent company, and the loan originators; the Group backed by relatively mature VC
+• A close circle of ownership between the platform, the parent company, and the loan originators; the CreamFinance Group backed by venture capital

-- Payday loans mostly from Czechia, Spain, and Mexico; buyback and group guarantees
+• Payday loans mostly from Czechia, Spain, Jordan, and Poland; buyback and group guarantees

-Investors can re-purchase short-term personal loans (or payday loans) from loan originators based in five countries.
-Most investments come from the CFG subsidiaries in the Czech Republic, Spain, and Mexico; much fewer deals are available from Sri Lanka and Jordan.
+Investors can purchase already issued short-term personal loans (or payday loans) from loan originators by the CreamFinance Group based in four countries.
+Most investments come from the CreamFinance group subsidiaries in the Czech Republic, Spain, and Poland; much fewer deals are available from Jordan.
 Loan amounts don’t exceed €1,000 and can mature in up to 60 days.
-All deals are covered with a 60-day buyback guarantee, and loans originated by the CFG have an additional group guarantee.
+All deals are covered with a 60-day buyback guarantee, and loans originated by the CreamFinance Group have an additional group guarantee.

 Esketit Returns & Fees

-The average interest rate, according to Esketit, stands at 13.3%.
-Investors can expect about 30-40% of loans to be delayed.
-There is no information about defaults on the Esketit website, so one can assume the buyback obligation has been honoured to date.
+The average interest rate, according to Esketit, stands at 12.75%.
+Investors can expect about 30-40% of loans to be delayed according to current statistics.
+There is no information about defaults on the Esketit website or the net return performance of the investments.

 Esketit Management

 Davis Barons and Matiss Ansviesulis founded the platform.
-They are the CreamFinance Group (CFG) owners, which is the main engine behind Esketit.
-The Group was founded in 2012 in Latvia, and provides consumer finance services.
-At Esketit, deals from three CFG subsidiaries are available for investments, while the remaining two loan originators are owned directly by the founders.
+They are the CreamFinance Group owners, which is the main engine behind Esketit.
+The Group was founded in 2012 in Latvia and provides consumer finance services.
+At Esketit, deals from four CreamFinance Group subsidiaries are available for investment.

 Special Considerations